Jai Shri Ram

-Jai Shri Ram (IAST: Jaya Śrī Rāma) is an expression in Indic languages, translating as "Glory to Lord Rama" or "Victory to Lord Rama".
-The proclamation has been used by Hindus as an informal greeting, as a symbol of adhering to Hindu faith, or for projection of varied faith-centered emotions.
+Jai Shri Ram (IAST: Jaya Śrī Rāma) is an expression in Indic languages, translating to "Glory to Lord Rama" or "Victory to Lord Rama".
+The proclamation has been used by Hindus as a symbol of adhering to the Hindu faith, or for projection of varied faith-centered emotions.

-The expression was used by the Indian Hindu nationalist organisations Vishva Hindu Parishad (VHP), Bharatiya Janata Party (BJP) and their allies, which embraced the slogan in the late 20th century as a tool of increasing the visibility of Hinduism in public spaces and went on to use it as a battle cry.
-The slogan has since then been employed for perpetration of communal violence against people of other faiths.
+The expression has been increasingly used by Indian organisations aligning with Hindutva, a Hindu nationalist ideology, such as the Vishva Hindu Parishad (VHP), Bharatiya Janata Party (BJP) and their allies, which adopted the slogan in the late 20th century as a tool for increasing the visibility of Hinduism in public spaces, before going on to use it as a battle cry.
+The slogan has since been employed in connection with the perpetration of communal violence against Muslims.

+Meaning

+"Jai Shri Ram" means "Hail Lord Ram" or "Victory to Lord Ram".
+Ram (or Rama) is a major deity in Hinduism.

 Antecedents

-Religious
+Religious and social

+"Jaya Sri Ram", along with "Jaya Sita Ram", "Jaya Ram" and "Sita Ram", were used as mutual salutations by Ramanandi ascetics (called Bairagis).
+"Ram Ram", "Jai Ram ji ki" and "Jai Siya Ram" have been noted as common salutations in the Hindi heartland (Sita or Siya is the name of Rama's consort).
+The Ahmadnagar Kaikadis used to tattoo "Sri Ram", "Jai-Ram", and "Jai-Jai-Ram", on their hands and feet.

 Photojournalist Prashant Panjiar wrote about how in the city Ayodhya female pilgrims always chant "Sita-Ram-Sita-Ram", while the older male pilgrims prefer not to use Rama's name at all.
-The traditional usage of "Jai" in a slogan was with "Siyavar Ramchandraji ki jai" ("Victory to Sita's husband Rama").
-A popular greeting invoking Ram is "Jai Ram ji ki" and "Ram-Ram".
+As per Panjiar, the traditional usage of "Jai" in a slogan was with "Siyavar Ramchandraji ki jai" ("Victory to Sita's husband Rama").

-"Rama" greetings have been traditionally used by people irrespective of religion.
+Sukhdevlal's 1884 commentary of Tulsikrit Ramayana does, however, mention the slogan "Jai Ram Jai Shri Ram" being used.
+Also, the phrase "Sri Ram Jai Ram Jai Jai Ram" was chanted in mantras and used in kirtan (religious stories), while "Jai Shri Ram" has been used in the bhajan (devotional song) "Jai Shri Ram nabh Ghansham".